codekod/experiments/README.md

 New:

-- Simple slide to pics added (use id for containers),
+- Simple slide to pics added (updates in isyslider repo)
-- (from above) List elements or anchors directly into container (ul# for li).